has recently been replaced by the Human Research

-If you need to make an application on both NEAF (www.neaf.gov.au) AND the NSW, QLD or Victorian state health systems (www.ethicsform.org/au), it is recommended that you create your application in www.neaf.gov.au first as this data can be imported into the www.ethicsform.org/au directly.
+If you need to make an application on both NEAF (www.neaf.gov.au) AND the NSW, QLD, Victorian or SA state health systems (www.ethicsform.org/au), it is recommended that you create your application in www.neaf.gov.au first as this data can be imported into the www.ethicsform.org/au directly.
 It is not possible to import proposals from www.ethicsform.org/au into www.neaf.gov.au.

 For assistance with www.ethicsform.org/au please contact their helpdesk on: